astrohart/xyLOGIX.DarkMessageBox/README.md

 * Set it to automatically close after a certain number of milliseconds;
 * Override the message box body icon that is displayed next to the body with your own custom icon (or display none at all);
 * Give the message box _window_ its own corresponding icon and even make it appear in the Taskbar.
-This can be useful, say, when you are displaying the message box during app startup but before the main application window has appeared.
-This allows users to find your message box in the Z-order or via `ALT+TAB`;
+    * This can be useful, say, when you are displaying the message box during app startup but before the main application window has appeared.
+    * This allows users to find your message box easily by clicking its Taskbar icon without having to resort to `ALT+TAB`;
 * Customize button text, message content text, titlebar, background, and footer colors; and
 * Set the `DarkMessageBoxMetrics.TitleBarIsLight` property to make the titlebar be light or dark;